LogicIQ/secret-santa/README.md

 # secret-santa
 Kubernetes operator for sensitive data generation with Go template support

+> **⚠️ Development Version Warning**
+> This is a development version and should **NOT** be used in production environments.
+The API and functionality may change without notice.

 ## Features

 ### Core Functionality
-- **Create-Once Policy**: Secrets are generated once and never modified
+- **Create-Once Policy**: Secrets are generated once and never modified or touched again
+- **Independent Lifecycle**: Secrets have no ownership references and persist independently of SecretSanta resources
 - **Go Template Engine**: Full Go template support with custom functions
 - **Template Validation**: Pre-validates templates before execution with user-friendly errors
 - **Multiple Generators**: TLS, crypto, random, time-based data generation